 When you file for bankruptcy, you are required to list all of the debt that you owe.
 What the attorney is trying to do is to gather together both a total of the debt owed, or that will be owed and to balance it between income and assets so the courts may see the justification for the bankruptcy and/or make decisions as to which debts must be honored.
-Declaring bankruptcy is a very involved process and one that you don’t want to do without the help of a dallas bankruptcy attorney.
+Declaring bankruptcy is a very involved process and one that you don’t want to do without the help of a dallas bankruptcy lawyer.
 If you do not list all of your debt correctly, your bankruptcy claim may be denied, or you may wind up being held responsible for the debt amount.

 The most common type of debt is direct debt.
 An example of direct debt is a payment on an auto loan or an amount owed on a bill.
 The debt amount is calculated to include interest rates at the minimum amount payment per month until the debt would be repaid.
 These debts are easy to calculate and to list.